-When it comes to cybersecurity, many employees do not realize they’re on the front lines for information security risk.
-An unintentional click to the wrong link could lead to a data breach.
-Your company may have outlined the perfect cybersecurity policy, but without proper employee training, those protections will not keep you completely secure.
+When it comes to cybersecurity, many employees do not realize they are on the front lines to protect the company from security risks.
+For example, an unintentional click to the wrong link could lead to a data breach.
+Your company may have outlined the perfect cybersecurity policy.
+However, those protections will not keep you completely secure without proper employee training.

-Upholding cybersecurity standards are essential for any company that wants to stay in business.
-Vulnerabilities in a company’s information system can lead to financial devastation for years to come.
+Above all, upholding cybersecurity standards is essential for any company that wants to stay in business.
+Unfortunately, vulnerabilities in a company’s information system can lead to financial devastation for years to come.

-Below are some of the steps you can take as an organization to better prepare your employees to identify and mitigate cyber threats.
+Below are some steps you can take to prepare your employees in identifying and mitigating cyber threats.

 Implement A Top-down Approach To IT Security